mulmopro/reactive_ms_net/README.md

 # Prediction of local concentration fields in porous media with chemical reaction using a multi scale convolutional neural network

-Fork of Javier Santos' MS-Net, modified for use in the prediction of scalar fields in porous reactive systems.
+Fork of Javier Santos' [MS-Ne]t(https://github.com/je-santos/ms_net), modified for use in the prediction of scalar fields in porous reactive systems.

 <p align="center">
 <img src="./images/fig1.png" width="500px"></img>